PaulaReixach/frontendperros/README.md

 # Frontendperros

+## Connexió BACKEND - FRONTEND
+Per a cada Query s'haurà d'utilitzar /api/...
+Per exemple: /api/search     /api/delete ....

+He ajuntat lo que teniem de base + la conexió + la recerca d'una 'Apple'.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.